pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 WordPress does not use PHP session cookies; however, some themes and plugins do.
 If you are using a theme or plugin that requires PHP sessions, you can install the [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions/ "Pantheon Session WordPress plugin") plugin.
 It is designed to handle the naming properly.

 ### Session and Cookie Lifetime
 Pantheon allows developers to control the length of sessions.
-There are two pieces; the lifetime of the cookie and the lifetime of the session itself.
+There are two pieces: the lifetime of the cookie and the lifetime of the session itself.

 The cookie lifetime is configured using the PHP setting [session.cookie\_lifetime](https://secure.php.net/manual/en/session.configuration.php#ini.session.cookie-lifetime).
 If set to 0, the cookie is deleted when the user closes their browser.
 Set to 2,000,000 seconds in Drupal's default.settings.php and in Pantheon's PHP configuration.